postcss/postcss/API.md

 atrule.moveTo(atrule.parent.parent);
 ```

+Arguments:

+* `newParent: (Container)`: container node where current node will be moved.

 ### `node.moveBefore(otherNode)` and `node.moveAfter(otherNode)`

 Removes the node from its current parent and inserts it into a new parent